daoudamjad/datastructures/README.md

 # To be clear ...
 I actually decided to bring a few people into this and hey are currently also maintainers with two of us being the overall curators of the project.

-It's a (re)learning experiance for all of us.
+It's a (re)learning experience for all of us.
 I wanted to come back to basics but then realized that many more than just I could benefit from the labours of my work.

 First thing's first though.
 I need to do the table of contents and then go from there.

 In the mean time since I don't plan to have a twitter or blog for this (everything is within the code) I'll have the updates written within this file.
 Newest first at the bottom.

 ### Getting started
-You'll need to setup your enviroment so that you can run and edit these tests in order to learn more.
+You'll need to setup your environment so that you can run and edit these tests in order to learn more.

 I do all my development in Netbeans on OSX.
 So cry and complain all you want I'm going to base all of my instructions on that.
 Sorry folks (not really sorry).
 * Download Netbeans: http://netbeans.org/downloads/